 - Rejection of the donor heart.

-- If your body rejects the heart, you will receive additional drugs (such as immunosuppressants or steroids) to suppress your immune system so that it does not reject the donor heart.
+- If your body rejects the heart, you will receive other drugs (such as immunosuppressants or steroids) to suppress your immune system so that it does not reject the donor heart.
 These drugs may have serious side effects, including an increased risk of infections and cancer.

 Current as of: